Suraj151/esp8266-framework/README.md

 fedit ~/.ssh/authorized_keys        # paste the line, then !w
 ```

 Set either option to `no` to switch that method off — `yes`/`on`/`1` and `no`/`off`/`0` all read the way you would expect, and a word that means neither leaves the option at its default rather than silently turning it off.
-The same file also carries `enabled`, which decides whether the SSH service starts at all ([§3.10](#310-the-etc-config-surface)).
+Whether the SSH service starts at all is a separate question, answered by `/etc/service.conf` ([§3.10](#310-the-etc-config-surface)).
 With passwords off, only a holder of an authorised private key gets in:

 ```
 ssh -i ~/.ssh/id_ed25519 pdiStack@<device-ip>